Ken Avery begins his eighth year as Garden Curator/Gardener.

 “The setting was a never-to-be-forgotten scene, with trilliums, mertensia, and numerous spring flowers blooming all around the group gathered outside the little office.
 Birds coming to the feeder overhead and the singing of the lovely Rose-breasted Grosbeak added to the enjoyment.”

-Directors elected were: Russell Bennett, Kenneth Avery, Elizabeth Carpenter, Miss Marion Cross, Martha Crone, Whitney Eastman, George Ludcke, Walter Lehnert, Alice Martin, Leonard Odell, Elizabeth Reed, Leonard Ramberg, Carl Rawson, Mary Simmons, Hazel Solhaug, Mrs. Clarence Tolg, and Alvin Witt.
+Directors elected were: Russell Bennett, Kenneth Avery, Elizabeth Carpenter, Miss Marion Cross, Martha Crone, Whitney Eastman, Mrs. George (Jessie) Ludcke Sr., Walter Lehnert, Alice Martin, Leonard Odell, Elizabeth Reed, Leonard Ramberg, Carl Rawson, Mary Simmons, Hazel Solhaug, Mrs. Clarence (Ebba) Tolg, and Alvin Witt.

 Officers elected were: Kenneth Avery, President; Alvin Witt, Vice-president; Martha Crone, Secretary-Treasurer.